LEGO Art Machines

 Make a Pen Holder

 How will your art machine hold a marker?
-You can use materials like masking tape, zip-ties, and rubber bands, or even try hot gluing a technic beam to a clothespin.
+Use materials like masking tape, zip-ties, and rubber bands, or even try hot gluing a technic beam to a clothespin.
 Be experimental as you combine outside materials with LEGO.

-We also spent a lot of time designing and testing a pen holder that's LEGO-compatible.
+We also designed a pen holder that's LEGO-compatible.
 You can 3D print ours using this STL file, or design your own.
+More about our process and how to print your own →

 Build a Base Model